Health & Dental

 Who is Treated?

 Patients of our clinics are residents in the neighborhood.
-They typically work hard as gardeners, food service workers, house cleaners, or entrepreneurs.
-Many tend to earn just enough income to be ineligible for Medi-Cal coverage, yet do not receive health insurance through their employers and cannot afford to pay for “out-of-pocket” health insurance.
+They are typically employed and tend to earn just enough income to be ineligible for Medi-Cal coverage, yet do not receive health insurance through their employers and cannot afford to pay for “out-of-pocket” health insurance.
 Without health insurance, access to even basic medical care becomes an unaffordable luxury.

 According to the California Health Interview Survey, 8.1% of residents in San Mateo County are uninsured.